Terms used:

 For all Events the panel will consist of no fewer than three qualified Judges of the appropriate level except as noted below:

-• In those events consisting of skaters from CanSkate or PowerSkate programs, "Judges" may be selected from program assistants and coaches of those programs
+• In those events consisting of skaters from the CanSkate program, "Judges" may be selected from program assistants and coaches of those programs

 • Club "fun" events may use "Judges" who are not qualified Skate Canada officials